 From there, he became the head coach at Fairfield University for the 1999-2000 campaign before joining 'Toot' again at UMass.

 Dennehy has recruited or coached three All-American players, three Hockey Humanitarian Award Finalists, four all-rookie team members, and nine all-league selections.
-Seven of his former players have signed NHL contracts, the most recent being Canata with the Vancouver Canucks.
-Jeff Halpern, the most prominent, served as the captain of the Washington Capitals during the 2005-06 season, while Da Costa made his NHL debut with the Senators during the 2011-12 campaign and played in 22 games.
+Ten of his former Merrimack players have signed NHL/AHL/ECHL contracts, the most recent being Collins with the Boston Bruins organization.
+He also was responsible for recruiting Los Angeles Kings and Team USA goaltender Jonathan Quick during his time at UMass, and former Washington Capitals captain Jeff Halpern while at Princeton.

 More recently, Dennehy created, founded, and directed the U.S. College Hockey Advancement Camp.
 The first of its kind in the east, the USCHA attracts prospects and their families from all over North America.
 This prospect camp is fully staffed with college hockey coaches.
 The schedule includes practices, seminars, and games each day.
 The seminars include topics such as the NCAA Clearinghouse, Strength & Conditioning, and a panel discussion between the prospects, their parents, and college coaches.

 A member of the American Hockey Coaches Association since 1994, Dennehy was named to the AHCA Board of Governors in 2006.
 He has also volunteered for both Massachusetts Hockey and USA Hockey.

 A native of Dorchester, Mass., Dennehy helped Boston College win three Hockey East regular season titles and played on the 1989-90 Hockey East Championship team and was a part of three NCAA qualifying teams, including the 1990 team that advanced to the Frozen Four at Joe Louis Arena in Detroit.